yahoo/storm-yarn/README.md

 =================
 storm on yarn application master

-This is to provide basic storm on YARN functionallity.
+This is to provide basic storm on YARN functionality.
 It is still a work in progress.